Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 How To Do An Arizona Business Name Search

-If you are forming an LLC or a corporation in Arizona, the first thing you need to do is a business name search.
-Like all other states, Arizona requires each LLC or corporation registered in the state to have a unique business name.
-You can do an Arizona business name search on the Arizona Corporation Commission (AZCC) website to see if the business name you want to use is available.
+If you are forming an LLC or a corporation in Arizona, you first need a business name search.
+Like all other states, Arizona requires each LLC or corporation registered to have a unique business name.
+You can search for available business names on the Arizona Corporation Commission (AZCC) website to see if the business name you want to use is available.

 Step 1: Visit the Arizona Entity Name Database